DavisPL-Teaching/261/lecture4/README.md

 Announcements:

-- Project Proposals have been graded!
+- Project Proposals have been graded and I have provided feedback in Gradescope!
-  Some comment things:
+  A few things that were common to multiple submissions:

   + Many of you said things like, we will implement this in Python and then verify it in Dafny.
     Don't do this!
     Dafny can compile to Python!
 (Or Java, C#, or Go) This will save many of you a lot of time.
     Demo to demonstrate:
     ```
-    `dafny build --target:py exercises.dfy
+    dafny build --target:py exercises.dfy
     ```

   + Z3 vs Dafny (pick one)